peter-adepoju/sbi_for_stochastic_hh_models/README.md

 │   ├── evaluation.py         # The Evaluation class for computing metrics
 │   ├── experiment.py         # Logic for a single experimental run
 │   └── training.py           # Functions for training inference models
-├── sbi/                      # A local copy of the sbi (simulation-based inference) library ├── results/                  # Key figures and results from the thesis ├── run_experiment.py         # Main script to launch a new experiment ├── run_evaluation.py         # Main script to evaluate results and plot figures └── requirements.txt          # Project dependencies
+├── results/                  # Key figures and results from the thesis ├── sbi/                      # A local copy of the sbi (simulation-based inference) library ├── run_experiment.py         # TOP-LEVEL SCRIPT: Launch a new experiment from a config file.
+├── run_evaluation.py         # TOP-LEVEL SCRIPT: Evaluate results and generate final plots.
+└── requirements.txt          # A list of all project dependencies.
 ```

 ---